Last Updated on November 2, 2024 by Owen McGab Enaohwo

 A good way to set rules in remote work is to have a remote work policy, day-to-day employee guidelines, and policies based on departments and tasks.

-A remote work policy is a legal document that states your company’s terms of remote work.
+A remote work policy is a legal document that states your company’s terms for remote working.
 It tells your employees if remote work is permanent or temporary, the practices to adhere to (data protection practices, compulsory meetings, etc.) when working from home, and the compensation and benefits they’re entitled to when working remotely.
 It keeps you and your employees aware of what needs to be done and avoided when working from home with your company.

 Workable has an excellent example of a remote work policy and its elements: